-In 2009, the Conservancy launched the Canyonlands Research Center—a collaborative effort among the Conservancy, universities and public agencies to make key advances in climate science and sustainable land use.
+In 2009, The Nature Conservancy launched the Canyonlands Research Center—a collaborative effort among TNC, universities and public agencies to make key advances in climate science and sustainable land use.
 The Center’s partners include: BLM, USFS, NPS, USGS, Utah State University and the Utah Division of Wildlife Resources.
-In the fall of 2009, the Conservancy purchased the Dugout Ranch's cattle herd to use as a research tool in developing solutions for sustainable grazing.
+In the fall of 2009, TNC purchased the Dugout Ranch's cattle herd to use as a research tool in developing solutions for sustainable grazing.

 Today the Center is an acclaimed outdoor laboratory attracting scientists from throughout the country and around the globe.
 As pressures on the lands and waters of the Colorado Plateau mount, the Center is helping to bridge the gap between science and land use, and providing new ideas to help people make responsible decisions for our arid lands.